 Read also, How to change WordPress Admin Username

 With enough hits at your site, hackers can easily arrive at your correct password as the rest of the details are already given.
-To prevent hackers and malicious bots to land up on your site’s login page, it is best to change your login URL from something which is very obvious to something unpredictable.
+To prevent hackers and malicious bots to land on your site’s login page, it is best to change your login URL from something which is very obvious to something unpredictable.

 Changing the WordPress login URL might not prevent hackers to break into your site but it will definitely avoid mischievous visitors and random bots to land up on your website login page.
 One way to do it is to consider installing WordPress in a subdirectory.
 Before moving an existing installation, make sure you create a complete backup of your site and store it somewhere where you don’t accidentally delete or modify it.
+You can use the best backup plugin to back up your WordPress site.

 2. Hiding Your Site Login Page

 The next logical step to encourage your security is to hide your login page from hackers and malicious bots.
-If your site is of the nature that it has to be easier for multiple users to find and login then it’s best that you consider this step with caution.
+If your site is of the nature that it has to be easier for multiple users to find and log in then it’s best that you consider this step with caution.

 It is not recommended to use the strategies given below if your site is a membership site and login attempts are open to a larger array of users.